 More simple and delicious noodle recipes

 I am a huge fan of delicious noodle recipes.
-Here are some of my favorites that I recommend checking out.
+Here are some of the favorites that I recommend checking out.

 - Chicken Yaki Udon